 Should I have Chiropractic care during my pregnancy?
 YES!
-Chiropractic care can help you and your baby achieve a healthier pregnancy and delivery.
 As it is not advisable to take drugs during pregnancy, chiropractic offers a drug-free and natural alternative to decrease the discomfort that is often experienced.
 It is gentle, safe, and adjustments are tailored to the different phases of pregnancy.
-The health benefits have been demonstrated in clinical studies.
-Irvin Hendryson, M.D. found that women who received chiropractic adjustments in their third trimester of pregnancy were able to carry and deliver children with more comfort.
-Per Freitag, M.D., an orthopedist, conducted a hospital study in which chiropractic adjustments were incorporated during the patient’s pregnancy.
-He found that the need for painkillers during delivery was reduced by 50%.

 The best time to be checked for subluxations is before you would like to become pregnant to insure proper pelvic and spinal alignment, and optimal nervous system function.
-If you are already pregnant, chiropractic adjustments are given throughout the nine months and can have a direct positive affect on your pregnancy, labour, and delivery.
+If you are already pregnant, chiropractic adjustments are given throughout the nine months, to relieve your spine of any subluxation.